lrfinotti/cybr201_book/10-Improving_DL.md

 Let's try to justify why the algorithm above indeed gives us the discrete log $\log_g(h)$.

-Before we get into it, let's remind ourselves of a couple of results we've seen in [](./05-Powers.md):
+Before we get into it, let's remind ourselves of a couple of results we've seen in [chapter about powers](./05-Powers.md):

 :::{prf:proposition} Properties of Powers
 :label: prop-powers